juicysteak7/MyWebsite/README.md

 # Interactive Resume
-This website is made to be an interactive resume that showcases my skills, education, and previous expereience.
+This website is made to be an interactive resume that showcases my skills, education, and previous experience.